You can use the Dataset Filter dialog box to specify filter conditions for a dataset. This topic describes the options in the dialog box.

 Specify the value of how to filter the field.
-You can either type the value in the text box or select the ellipsis button to specify the value in the Expressions dialog box.
+Select the ellipsis to specify the value using the Expressions dialog box.

-The box displays the SQL statement of the filter conditions.
+This box displays the SQL statement of the conditions.

 Select to close the dialog box without saving any changes.